josh-may/josh-may/README.md

-## 🚀 Goals: Learn more through building and contribute to open source projects
+### 🚀 Goals - Learn more through building and contribute to open source projects

 <br />